akankshateja/SCM-Starter/README.md

-# React Crypto ATM
-This is a simple React component for a Crypto ATM application.
-It allows users to connect their MetaMask wallet, view their account balance, deposit and withdraw ETH, check the owner's name and a simple calculator with limited operations.

-# Features
+# SavingsAccount DApp
-The Crypto ATM component provides the following features:

-Connect to MetaMask wallet
-Display user's account address
-View user's account balance
-Deposit ETH into the ATM
-Withdraw ETH from the ATM
-Check the owner's name
-add two values
-subtract two values
-multiply two values
-Please note that the component assumes you have set up and configured MetaMask in your browser.
+This project is a decentralized application (DApp) that interacts with the SavingsAccount smart contract.
+The DApp will display the token which will save in saving account .

 # Customization
-You can customize the UI elements, styles, and behavior of the Crypto ATM component according to your project's requirements.
+You can customize the UI elements, styles, and behavior of the component according to your project's requirements.
 Modify the JSX structure, CSS styles, and event handlers to align with your application's design and functionality.
 # Starter Next/Hardhat Project

 After cloning the github, you will want to do the following to get the code running on your computer.